Online Science Degree Programs

 - Biological technicians, $38,700 (bachelor’s degree)

 Job projections fluctuate along with the economy and political priorities regarding governmental funding for research.
 Private industry also can fuel or decelerate job growth based on its investment in research, development and production.
-The BLS reports the following projected job growth for these selected occupations from 2008 to 2018:
+The BLS reports the following projected job growth for these top occupations:

 In any of these fields, applicants for jobs in academic positions should see the strongest competition as the number of candidates is expected to exceed the number of projected openings.